Water Damage Statistics Overview

 Even though this type of damage is usually preventable, homeowners frequently overlook potential water damage, even though it is significantly more likely to occur than a fire, vandalism or theft.

-Despite the clear benefits of prevention, water damage continues to be a significant problem and homes in the United States leak over 1 trillion gallons of water every year.
+Despite the clear benefits of prevention, water damage continues to be a significant problem and homes in the United States leak over one trillion gallons of water every year.

 The Top Causes of Water Damage